RitikaVerma7/RitikaVerma7/README.md

 **Professional Memberships:** Member of Women in Cybersecurity (WiCyS).

-**Mentorship Experience:** Generative AI mentor, providing guidance to students AI/ML projects; mentor for Company’s new joiners.
+**Mentorship Experience:** Generative AI mentor, providing guidance to students on AI/ML projects; mentor for Company’s new joiners.

 **Community Involvement:** Monthly contributor to a children's education center from 2018 to 2022.